 - Tenant has found to commit a crime at the property

-If the Tenant violates any of the above, the Landlord can give them a 7 Day Notice of Termination.
-If they do not leave after the expiration of the 7 Days, they can proceed with the Eviction.
+If they violate any of the above, the Landlord can give them a 7 Day Notice of Termination.
+If they do not leave after the 7 Days, they can proceed with the Eviction.

 Termination of Month-to-Month Leases

 A Landlord’s Ability to Evict during the Coronavirus has been greatly affected.
-As a result, they have suffered a severe financial strain.
-However, there are ways for a Landlord to still remove a Tenant from the Property.
+However, they can still remove the Tenant from the Property.
 If you have questions about your right to Evict during the Coronavirus, contact 954 Evictions Attorneys at 954.323.2529.